typelevel/typelevel.github.com/_posts/2013-10-12-spires-ops-macros.md

   ev.sqrt(ev.plus(ev.pow(x, 2), ev.pow(y, 2)))
 ```

-If you don't think that `qux2` is not very readable, you are not alone.
+If you have trouble reading `qux2`, you are not alone.

 At this point, it looks like we can either write clean, readable code
-(`qux1`), or we can code defensively to avoid object allocations (`qux2`).
+(`qux1`), or code defensively to avoid object allocations (`qux2`).
-Most programmers will just choose one or the other (probably the former) and
+Most programmers will just choose one or the other (probably the
-go on with their lives.
+former) and go on with their lives.

-However, since this issue affects Spire deeply, it's worth spending a bit more
+However, since this issue affects Spire deeply, it's worth spending a
-time seeing what can be done.
+bit more time seeing what can be done.

 Having our cake and eating it too
 ---------------------------------

-Let's look at another example, to compare how the "nice" and "fast" code
+Let's look at another example, to compare how the "nice" and "fast"
-snippets look after implicits are resolved:
+code snippets look after implicits are resolved:

 ```scala
 def niceBefore[A: Ring](x: A, y: A): A =